scottsun17/JavaPracticeProject/README.md

 # JavaPracticeProject
-Java Projects I did to Practice Specific API or something I found interesting to Do
+Java Projects I did to practice specific API or something I found interesting or just something I did to practice coding

 Index of All Porjects: